ktozdogan/sedaDNAsampling/README.md

 ### Materials

-Water-Bleach (5%) solution
+- Water-Bleach (5%) solution
-Water
+- Water
-Bleach
+- Bleach
-Plastic bottle
+- Plastic bottle
-Disposable gloves
+- Disposable gloves
-Paper towels
+- Paper towels
-Face masks
+- Face masks
-Disposable coveralls
+- Disposable coveralls
-Labelling stickers
+- Labelling stickers
-Plastic wraps
+- Plastic wraps
-Plastic cores
+- Metal or plastic pollen cores
+- Hammer
-A trowel
+- A trowel
-Small zipped plastic bags
+- Small zipped plastic bags

 ### Equipment Setup & Procedure

-Dress up:
+1. Dress up: \
-Put on the gloves first, and clean the hands with bleach.
+  a.
+Put on the gloves first, and clean the hands with bleach. \
-Put the mask on,
+  b.
+Put the mask on.\
-Put on the hair net and the coverall (optional).
+  c.
+Put on the hair net and the coverall (optional).\
-Put on another pair of gloves and clean your hands with bleach.
+  d.
+Put on another pair of gloves and clean your hands with bleach.\
-Take a spatula and clean it with bleach.
+  e.
+Take a spatula and clean it with bleach.\
-Clean the surface with the spatula (or trowel)
+2. Clean the surface with the spatula (or trowel)
-⚠ - Can be used again for other samples after cleaning with bleach.
+>  ⚠️ - Can be used again for other samples after cleaning with bleach. \

-Take the plastic core and place it in the section.
+3. Take the plastic core and place it in the section with the help of a hammer. \
-Take the core out with the help of a travel.
+4. Take the core out with the help of a travel.
-Wrap the core with the plastic wrap.
+5. Wrap the core with the plastic wrap.
-Put the sticker on the core and label the core.
+6. Put the sticker on the core and label the core.
-⚠ - Proper labeling is crucial.
+>  ⚠️ - Proper labeling is crucial.
 A label should include all the information about the sample’s location, sampling date, and (if known) archeological period.
-The location information should be based on the system of the excavation.
+The location information should be based on the excavation's own system.

-Put the core in a zipped bag.
-Dispose of the spatula and the pair of gloves.
+7. Dispose of the spatula and the pair of gloves.
-⚠ - In case of a limited number of materials, clean them with bleach intensively to reuse them.
+>  ⚠️ - In case of a limited number of materials, clean them intensively with bleach to reuse them.

-For the following sample, return to 1d and repeat the remaining steps.
+✅ For the following sample, return to 1d and repeat the remaining steps.

 ## Demonstration of sedaDNA Sampling